 The Silky Terrier is spirited and intelligent.
 He can be trained to obey basic commands to help him become a well-rounded dog.

-This terrier is a quick learner but his stubbornness and wilfulness make him difficult to train.
+This terrier is a quick learner but his stubbornness and willfulness make him difficult to train.

 Like other breeds, this small dog will benefit from early socialization.
 This breed can be territorial and aggressive without it.

 This small terrier requires daily physical and mental stimulation.
-He enjoys walking around the neighbourhood, playing in the yard and hiking in the woods.
+He enjoys walking around the neighborhood, playing in the yard and hiking in the woods.